FluxML/fluxml.github.io/_posts/2020-06-29-acclerating-flux-torch.md

 ### Moving models over to Torch kernels; introducing `torch`

-Users of Flux are familiar with calling `gpu(model)` API to accelerate their models with GPUs.
-The API for Torch kernels is just as simple.
+Users of Flux are familiar with calling the `gpu(model)` API to accelerate their models with GPUs.
+The API for Torch kernels is just as simple - `torch(model)`.

 ```julia
 julia> using Metalhead